Mosal27/Mini-Project/README.md

 Program written in Node.js

 # Functionality
-This progect uses the console.log to:
+This project uses the console.log to:
 - Read a file and display its content.
 - Write content to a file.
 - Delete a file.